 Drought is a significant concern for all Treasure Valley water interests.
-One major drought of the 20th century that affected the Treasure Valley extended from 1987-1992.
-During those six years, the Palmer Drought Severity Index in Figure XX classified conditions as extreme drought for 28 of the 36 months that comprised the irrigation seasons in the Treasure Valley.
-The series of dry, hot summers made response more difficult than the drought of 1977 because, although 1977 set the record low flow for the upper Boise River, 1976 and 1978 had wet irrigation seasons, reducing the stress on water supply.
-The Boise Reservoir system is designed to provide carryover storage to get through consecutive dry years.
-The most severe droughts are consecutive dry years that last for two to three or more years when annual runoff is below average and carryover storage is minimal because it has been used in previous dry years.
+The most severe droughts occur when there are two or three consecutive dry years when annual runoff is below average and carryover storage is minimal because of water use in previous dry years.
+The Boise reservoir system is designed to provide carryover storage to get through consecutive dry years.
+The drought that occurred from 1987-1992 had a major impact on the Treasure Valley.
+During those six years, the Palmer Drought Severity Index (Figure 5) classified conditions as extreme drought for 28 of the 36 months that comprised the irrigation seasons in the Treasure Valley.
+The series of dry, hot summers made the reservoir system response more difficult than the drought of 1977.
+Although 1977 set the record low flow for the upper

-Figure XX
+Boise River, 1976 and 1978 had wet irrigation seasons that reduced the stress on water supply.

-The Idaho Drought Plan (IDP) encourages local communities to plan for and mitigate for future droughts.
+The Idaho Drought Plan (IDP) encourages local communities to plan and mitigate for future droughts.
 The IDP describes the authority counties and cities have to restrict water use and raise funds through ordinances, rules, regulations, proclamations, and short-term levies.
-It also authorizes the IDWR to take actions to provide for full use of the available water supply, in accordance with valid rights for its use, during shortages by increasing supervision of water distribution from adjudicated sources, increasing water-right enforcement for non-adjudicated sources, and defining procedures to expedite processing of applications for replacement water supplies.
+It also authorizes the IDWR to take actions to provide for full use of the available water supply in accordance with valid rights for its use during shortages by increasing supervision of water distribution from adjudicated sources, increasing water-right enforcement for non-adjudicated sources, and defining procedures to expedite processing of applications for replacement water supplies.